 From cafe culture to history, illuminations to markets, here is our guide to ultimate 44 South Military Village in Taipei >

 Need help with your Taiwan itinerary or have any questions?
-Head on over to our Facebook group and ask the experts!
+Head on over to the most fun and fastest growing Taiwan Facebook group with 140,000+ members and ask the experts!

 Click here to join our group >